parvezs27/Tableau_Sales_Dashboards/README.md

 ## Content Requirements

+The below requirements for the Sales Dashboard have been provided to us by management.

 KPI Overview:
-Display a high level overview of total sales, profits and quantity for the current and previous year.
+- Display a high level overview of total sales, profits and quantity for the current and previous year.

 Sales Trends:
 - Visualise data for each KPI on a monthly basis for the current and previous year.